jasp-stats/jasp-desktop/Docs/development/jasp-guideline-translators.md

 #### Glossary
 *Weblate* offers glossaries, which are useful to maintain consistency of terminology translations, especially across modules.
-Terms that are defined in the glossary are marked yellow in the translation form.
+Terminology defined in the glossary is marked yellow in the translation form, to help the translator.
 If a term is defined in the Weblate glossary in its proper context, you should use it.
-If you disagree with a glossary term, don't just ignore it, but try to or discuss or change it first.
+If you disagree with a term translation, don't just ignore it.
+Instead, try to or discuss it with other translators, or change it in the glossary first.

-All translators can define new terminology into the glossary.
+Note that all translators can define new terminology into the glossary.
 Each project can have an assigned glossary for any language as a shorthand for storing terminology.

 #### Automatic suggestions